Uninsured & Underinsured Motorist Claims in Colorado

 What happens if the driver who hit me does not have insurance or is underinsured?

 If the driver who hit you does not have insurance or does not have enough coverage to pay for your damages, contact a personal injury lawyer from our firm.
 By law, every Colorado insurance company that sells automobile insurance must sell uninsured/underinsured motorist insurance with every automobile insurance policy, unless the coverage is specifically refused in writing.
 Our Colorado Springs car accident attorneys will help you file an uninsured/underinsured motorist claim against your own insurance company so you can receive monetary compensation for damages.
 Uninsured motorist (UM) and underinsured motorist (UIM) insurance will cover you and every passenger in your car if they were injured in a car accident caused by a UM or UIM.

 What You Need to Know for Underinsured Motorist Claims

-We can help you file an uninsured/underinsured motorist claim that covers
+We can help you file an uninsured/underinsured motorist claim that covers all damages, including:

 - Medical bills

 Our firm can also make sure that your claim does not violate your policy's terms, as well as negotiate with the insurance company on your behalf so you receive the monetary compensation you deserve.

 Do not waste any time— Contact Clawson & Clawson, LLP today!